-Some things need to be accessible at all times; other things we see only every 10 years when we move, but we want to keep them anyway.
+Some things in garage storage need to be accessible at all times; other things we see only every 10 years when we move, but we want to keep them anyway.

-Short-term storage also includes items that you don't use often but need to keep handy, such as boots, flashlights, and umbrellas.
+Short term storage also includes items that you don't use often but need to keep handy, such as rain boots, flashlights, and umbrellas.

-Put them in lofts or stack them in boxes, but don't push them all the way to the back.
+Store these items on storage racks, an overhead storage unit, on storage racks, or stack them in storage containers, but don't push them all the way to the back.